On the symplectic cohomology of log Calabi-Yau surfaces: Construction of the Liouville domain

 \section{Construction of the Liouville domain}

 In this section we will construct a Liouville domain associated to a log Calabi--Yau pair $(Y,D)$ where $D$ is positive.
 In order to obtain symplectic forms, we use Lemma \ref{lem:nakai}, and choose an ample divisor $A = \sum a_iD_i$ supported on $D$, such that each coefficient $a_i$ is strictly positive.
 The Liouville domain we construct is the symplectic model for the complement $U = Y\setminus D$.
-Since we are ultimately interested in symplectic homology, and symplectic homology is an invariant of Liouville deformation, we are free to take a particular representative of the Liouville deformation class that has convenient properties.
-This idea was used by Seidel \cite{seidel-biased} and Mark McLean \cite{mclean-growth} to understand the growth rate of symplectic cohomology.
+Since we are ultimately interested in symplectic cohomology, and symplectic cohomology is an invariant of Liouville deformation, we are free to take a particular representative of the Liouville deformation class that has convenient properties.\footnote{In particular, the symplectic cohomology does not depend on the choice of ample divisor $A = \sum a_{i}D_{i}$, although the coefficients $a_{i}$ will appear in the local expressions for the Liouville class.} This idea was used by Seidel \cite{seidel-biased} and Mark McLean \cite{mclean-growth} to understand the growth rate of symplectic cohomology.
 In fact, the first four steps of the construction follow \cite[\S 4]{seidel-biased} very closely, though at some points we extract more precise information for our particular cases.
 The fifth step is new, and highlights an interesting property of contact hypersurfaces in $U$.